NHS IMAS Lozenge

 We used this approach to deciding on a sample of pages to test:

-• Looked at all mediums used on the site for example text, images, maps, videos, forms etc
+• Looked at all mediums used on the website, for example text, images, maps, videos and forms, and added at least one page per item to our sample list.